ElemeFE/element-react/site/docs/en-US/rate.md

 ### Basic usage

 :::demo Rate divides rating scores into three levels and these levels can be distinguished by using different background colors.
-By default background colors are the same, but you can assign them to reflect three levels using the `colors` attribute, and their two thresholds can be defined by `low-threshold` and `high-threshold`.
+By default background colors are the same, but you can assign them to reflect three levels using the `colors` attribute, and their two thresholds can be defined by `lowThreshold` and `highThreshold`.

 ```js
 render() {